javagl/bh-tsne/README.md

 - Offered the whole functionality in a single public class, with some basic JavaDoc

-- TODO Offered the library in Maven Central
+- Offered the library in Maven Central